-Shannon Sharpe is a retired American NFL tight end, primarily known for his time with the Denver Broncos.
-Widely considered one of the best tight ends in NFL history, he holds top-three records for receptions, receiving yards, and touchdowns among tight ends.
-Sharpe was the first tight end to exceed 10,000 receiving yards.
+Shannon Sharpe is a former American football tight end, renowned as one of the best ever to play the position.
+He spent 14 seasons in the NFL, mainly with the Denver Broncos.
+Sharpe holds high rankings among tight ends in receptions, receiving yards, and touchdowns, and was the first tight end to surpass 10,000 receiving yards.
 His accomplishments led to his induction into the Pro Football Hall of Fame in 2011.

 On June 26, 1968, Shannon Sharpe was born.
-He would become a Hall of Fame tight end.
+He would later become a professional football tight end.

-In 1987, Shannon Sharpe was named an All-Southern Intercollegiate Athletic Conference (SIAC) selection and the SIAC Player of the Year.
+In 1987, Shannon Sharpe was selected as All-Southern Intercollegiate Athletic Conference (SIAC) selection and the SIAC Player of the Year.

 In 1988, Sharpe led the Tigers' football team to a 7-3 record.